parkjoon/myretail/README.md

   * Support GET request at /products/{tcin}
   * Support PUT request at /products/{tcin} to update price
 * HQ is in Virginia, with over 200 stores across east coast
-* Data should be avilable to any number of client devices (internal and external)
+* Data should be available to any number of client devices (internal and external)

 [Case Study Prompts](/readme-assets/case-study-prompts.docx)